aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-pdf/_index.md

 [FileInfo](/cells/file-info/)

 The response returns a JSON object with file metadata.
 The PDF file itself can be downloaded using the provided `FileContent` (base64) or via the `FileInfo` link.
 The API returns a JSON object of type **FileInfo**:

-- **FileInfo** – object containing the name, size, and base‑64‑encoded content of the generated Markdown file.
+- **FileInfo** – object containing the name, size, and base‑64‑encoded content of the generated **PDF** file.

 ```json
 {